mayjspencer/Architecture-notes/Chapter2.md

 Any time a processor intervenes and modifies the value in memory between the ll and sc instructions, the sc returns 0 in $t0, causing the code sequence to try again.
 At the end of this sequence the contents of $s4 and the memory location specified by $s1 have been atomically exchanged.

 ## 2.12 Starting a Program
+This section describes the four steps in transforming a C program in nonvolatile storage into a program running on a computer.

+1. A <strong>compiler</strong> converts a high-level language program, like a C program, to an assembly language program.
+2. An <strong>assembler</strong> converts an assembly language program to an object module in machine language.
+3. A <strong>linker</strong> combines multiple object modules, such as library routines, into an executable machine language program.
+4. Finally, a <strong>loader</strong> places the executable file into memory, to be run by the computer.

+### Compiler
+The compiler transforms the C program into an assembly language program, a symbolic form of what the machine understands.

+### Assembler
+Assembly language uses instructions that are converted into machine code by an assembler.
+Assemblers can also interpret common variations of instructions, known as pseudoinstructions, simplifying programming.
+For example, the MIPS assembler treats the instruction `move $t0, $t1` as `add $t0, $zero, $t1`.

+Pseudoinstructions in MIPS include `blt`, `bgt`, `bge`, and `ble`, which are converted into `slt` and `bne` instructions.
+MIPS assemblers also allow loading 32-bit constants into registers, exceeding the 16-bit immediate instructions limit.

+Assemblers can accept numbers in different bases, such as hexadecimal in MIPS.
+The main task of an assembler is to convert assembly language programs into object files, which contain machine language instructions, data, and necessary information for memory placement.

+Object files in UNIX typically consist of a header, text segment (machine code), static data segment, relocation information, symbol table, and debugging information.
+The symbol table matches labels with memory addresses.

+Overall, pseudoinstructions and other assembler features simplify assembly programming, but understanding the underlying architecture is essential for optimal performance.
 .

 .